CodeTwo Signatures Add-in for Outlook

 - The signature added automatically may differ from the one shown in the pane.
 This is because the CodeTwo add-in caches Outlook signatures to insert them faster into emails (the cache updates every 15 minutes).
 Signatures shown in the add-in pane are not cached, so you can always insert the latest version manually (this also updates the cache).
 Learn more about add-in cache

-Changing the email sender (From field email address)
+Changing the email sender (‘From’ field email address)

-By default, you will always get your own email signature, even if you change the From field and send an email as / on behalf of another user or shared mailbox, or from an alias address.
+In some organizations, the CodeTwo add-in will always insert your personal signature, even if you change the From address to send an email as / on behalf of another user or shared mailbox, or from an alias address.
+In this case, you can also manually insert another signature configured for you (if available) using the add-in pane, as described here.

 Changing the email recipient (To/Cc email address)